-Last week, I was pleased to be one of a number of Conservative MPs supporting my Gloucestershire colleague, Cheltenham’s MP Alex Chalk, as he introduced a Ten Minute Rule Bill to Parliament mandating that the UK reach net zero carbon emissions by 2050 - a target which the Government has now put into law.
+Earlier this year, I was pleased to be one of a number of Conservative MPs supporting my Gloucestershire colleague, Cheltenham’s MP Alex Chalk, as he introduced a Ten Minute Rule Bill to Parliament mandating that the UK reach net zero carbon emissions by 2050 - a target which the Government has now put into law.

-The importance of this target was also emphasised last week by the Committee on Climate Change, the Government’s independent advisor on climate change, which said that a net zero target by 2050 would deliver on the commitment that the UK made by signing the Paris Agreement.
+The Committee on Climate Change, the Government’s independent advisor on climate change, has said that the 2050 target would deliver on the commitment that the UK made by signing the Paris Agreement.

-Since 1990, the UK has cut emissions by more than 40 per cent while growing the economy by more than two thirds, the best performance on a per person basis than any other G7 nation.
+Since 1990, the UK has cut emissions by more than 40 per cent while growing the economy by more than two thirds, the best performance on a per person basis of any G7 nation.

 In May this year, Britain went two weeks without using electricity from burning coal.
 This was the longest period since the 1880s according to the National Grid Electricity System Operator (ESO).

 The UK is a world leader in clean growth and the Government has invested more than £52 billion in renewable energy in the UK since 2010.